-The character of Deanna Troi, and her relationship with the ship’s first officer, Will Riker, was modeled on Lieutenant Ilia, intended as a permanent addition to the Enterprise crew in Star Trek: Phase II, but who appeared only once when that series was turned into The Motion Picture.
+The character of Deanna Troi, and her relationship with the ship’s first officer, Will Riker, was modeled on Lieutenant Ilia.
+The bald Deltan had been intended as a permanent addition to the Enterprise crew in Star Trek: Phase II but appeared only once, when that series was turned into The Motion Picture.
 (See Creating Lieutenant Ilia.)

 Like Ilia, Troi is an empath.
 Like the Deltan, she hails from an alien world with liberal attitudes to sexual relations.

 The last part came later.
 Denise Crosby, who ended up playing security chief Natasha Yar, told Entertainment Weekly in 2007 that, originally, “Troi was this cool, Icelandic blonde.
 Almost Spock-like.”
 Marina Sirtis was reading for the role.
 Crosby was auditioning for Troi.